 A Chic Italian Garden Party Wedding in the Byron Bay Hinterland

 Beautiful couple Kieta and Max wed in their beloved coastal Byron Bay surrounded by their favourite people and the area’s undoubted natural beauty.
-A day filled with exquisite food, crisp champagne, jaw dropping views, copious amounts of fun and love delighted the couple and their guests alike.
+A day filled with exquisite food, crisp champagne, jaw dropping views and copious amounts of fun and love.

-The day was captured au natural by the gifted Alli Studio, with the couple’s no fuss style marrying perfectly with Alli’s ability to capture the raw beauty in simple moments.
+The day was captured au natural by the gifted Alli Woods, with the couple’s no fuss style marrying perfectly with Alli’s ability to capture the raw beauty in simple moments.

 the love story.

 We actually met 10 years ago at a friend’s house through our mutual best friend and instantly connected.
 I even remember going home and telling my mum I met a dream human.
 We stayed in touch for 7 years, as we always had a little soft spot for each other.
 Then 3 years ago, we were both single and we started having dinner catch ups.
 Over dinner I mentioned to Max I was going to Europe and I made a joke that I was going to be all by myself on the Amalfi Coast, and he better fly over in case an Italian man whisked me away.
 Then when I was in Rome, two days before I arrived in Positano, he messaged me and said he just booked a ticket and he was flying out tomorrow to me.
 It was the best surprise ever.
 We had the most magical time riding scooters, sailing boats and eating the best Italian food.
 We’ve never been apart since.